By: Joel Campbell

 To commemorate the 110th anniversary of the Furniture City Strike, Grand Rapids DSA is hosting its first Strike & Bike ride!
 The goal for each participant is to bike 110 miles from April 19th to August 18, the duration of the strike.
 It’s free to join!
 Friends and family members are asked to pledge at a dollar a mile for each rider.
 Funds will be used to further our mutual aid work in the community.
 Participants can join the Grand Rapids DSA Strava Club to help track their miles.
 Before you ride, please register here!

-The top three riders will receive the following prizes:
+The top three riders will receive one of the following prizes:

 We’re hosting hosting two group rides!
 Our first will be June 21st and the second will be on June 26th.
 Meet up at Sixth Street Park at 5:30pm and roll out is at 6pm for both nights.
 We’re limiting our ride size to 20 people per night.
 You can preview the route below.
 Lights and helmets are strongly recommended!
 Any questions, please text 616-209-9708.